Life insurance for nurses could describe the death in…

 Critical illness cover can be added to a life insurance policy for an additional fee or can be purchased as a standalone policy through some providers.

-It will provide you with a lump sum pay out upon the diagnosis of a serious illness (that’s listed within the policy).
+It can provide you with a lump sum pay out upon the diagnosis of a serious illness (that’s listed within the policy).

-Income protection is an insurance policy that will pay out a percentage (up to 70%) of your income while you’re unable to work due to sickness or injury.
+Income protection is an insurance policy that can pay out a percentage (up to 70%) of your income while you’re unable to work due to sickness or injury.

 As a doctor or medical professional, it’s possible to secure an income protection policy that’s designed with doctors in mind or has particular terms that meet the specific needs of doctors.